York College, City University of New York: Location and facilities

 At the heart of the 50-acre York College campus is the Academic Core Building, which opened in 1986 and houses classrooms, lecture halls, laboratories, art studios, the library, computer facilities, academic and administrative offices, as well as dining facilities.
 On adjacent super blocks are located the 1,500 seat Performing Arts Center, the Health and Physical Education facility, which includes a gymnasium and swimming pool, Classroom and Science Buildings, Athletic Fields and parking facilities.
 The Performing Arts Center was renamed the Milton G. Bassin Performing Arts Center in October 2014 after the York College's second president.
 Milton G. Bassin, who guided the school during the period from 1971 to 1991 and was instrumental in ensuring the school's survival through the fiscal crisis of the 1970s.
 Also located on the campus is the Illinois Jacquet Performance Space, dedicated for the famous jazz saxophonist who lived in Addisleigh Park, a jazz enclave in Jamaica.
 It is on the grounds of the adjacent Prospect Cemetery in the Chapel of the Sisters, the cemetery is on the National Register of Historic Places.
+The campus is also home to the Queens High School for the Sciences, which is the #1 ranked high school in New York State according to U.S. News & World Report.

 Student Activities works closely with the Student Government Association (SGA).
 SGA is composed of students elected by their peers to represent and advocate for all students.